coreruleset/documentation/content/deployment/engine_integration_options.md

 ### Google Cloud Armor

 Google integrates CRS into its Cloud Armor WAF offering.
 Google runs the CRS rules on their own WAF engine.
-As of spring 2021, Google only offers an outdated version of CRS.
+As of fall 2022, Google offers version 3.3.2 of CRS.

 To learn more about CRS on Google's Cloud Armor, read [this document from Google](https://cloud.google.com/armor/docs/rule-tuning).